kumuluz/kumuluzee-samples/jax-rs/README.md

 }
 ```

-Implement JAX-RS resource, for example:
+Implement JAX-RS resource, for example, to implement resource `customers` which will return all customers by default on GET request:

 ```java
 @Consumes(MediaType.APPLICATION_JSON)